germal/OpenCVB/README.md

     public variables in the algorithm’s object.

 8. Camera interfaces are run in their own task and are always running and presented in the user interface whether the data is consumed or not.

-9. Cameras are always run at 1280x720.
-Requesting a lower resolution simply resizes the camera input before images are shared with the algorithm task.
+Without the camera updates to the screen, a long-running algorithm looks like a hung system.

-    The goal is to keep the camera interface simple.
-Room for improvement: support a full camera interface with different resolutions and settings.
+9. Cameras are always run at 1280x720 or 640x480.
+Room for improvement: support a full camera interface with different resolutions and settings (a lot of work given the number of supported cameras.)

 10. The user interface is the main task.
 The camera task is independent of the user interface.

-11. Algorithms are run in their own task as well.
-All threads are labeled for the “Threads” debugging use.
-The algorithm will wait on camera data if camera frame rate does not keep up.
+The algorithm is run in its own task as well.

+11. All threads are labeled so they are visible in the debugger in the “Threads” display.
+The algorithm will wait on camera data if camera frame rate does not keep up but most often, the next camera buffers are ready as soon as the algorithm finishes the current set of buffers.

 12. Algorithm groupings are subsets organized by specific OpenCV and OpenCVB API’s or objects.
-Changes made to an OpenCVB algorithm can be easily validated by selecting the group of algorithms that use the OpenCVB algorithm and running the regression test.
+Changes made to an OpenCVB algorithm can be easily validated by selecting the group of algorithms that use the OpenCVB algorithm and running the regression test on that subset.
+That was the motivation behind grouping algorithms although other uses are interesting (such as searching for examples of OpenCV API’s – see next Thought)

 13. OpenCV API’s can always be found with an editor but selecting an OpenCV API group will show how each algorithm uses the OpenCV API.

-14. Every time that OpenCVB is compiled, the groupings are reorganized.
+14. Every time that OpenCVB is compiled, the groupings are reset just like the list of algorithms (see next Thought.)

 15. Every time OpenCVB is compiled, the list of all algorithms is created and provided to the user interface.
 The user interface is aware of the code used to create the user interface.

 16. The last algorithm to execute is automatically run when starting OpenCVB.
     There is only a “Pause” button, no “Stop” button.
-When developing, a crashing algorithm has only to be renamed to allow OpenCVB to come back up.
+When developing, commenting out code or renaming the algorithm will allow work to continue and OpenCVB to come back up.
 When the last algorithm is not found, the first algorithm in the algorithm list is run.

 17. Regression tests run every algorithm with all resolutions and with each available camera.
-Setting the algorithm group to “\<All\>” will run 10’s of thousands of tests without incident.
+Setting the algorithm group to “\<All\>” can repeatedly run the list of algorithms 10’s of thousands of times without incident.

-18. Algorithms can run for extremely long durations.
-Not a problem normally, it was a problem for the regression tests when algorithm B is started before algorithm A is finished.
+18. Some algorithms can run for long durations.
+Not a problem normally but it was a problem for the regression tests when algorithm B is started before algorithm A is finished.
 This was fixed with Synclock around the algorithm thread – only one algorithm can run at a time.
 Algorithm B waits until algorithm A completes and relinquishes the lock.
+However, in extreme cases, the queue of tasks waiting for the synclock may grow and lag the displayed algorithm.

 19. Options for each algorithm are presented by the algorithm itself and are automatically part of the algorithm task.
-The appearance is that of an MDI – Multiple Document Interface – application and seems the share the inconveniences.
-However, click the main form and all the options will conveniently reappear.
+A Single-Document Interface shows all the options in a single window as cascading windows.
+The sliders (or trackbars) are on the left of the SDI window while the checkboxes and radio buttons are on the right.

 20. With multiple tasks for camera, user interface, and algorithm, there is no guarantee that all 4 images are for the same instant.
 However, the left and